 Poa Annua is one of the few grasses that is found throughout the United States.
 It even grows in tropical America in high altitudes.
-In the warmer sections it thrives the winter during months, but dies in summer.
+In the warmer sections it thrives during the winter months, but dies in summer.
 Some of our Southern golf courses have luxuriant winter fairways composed almost entirely of Poa Annua.